ValeryC/ValeryC/README.md

 - [Didier Petitpas](https://agence-didier-petitpas.fr/) create a web site and a software to manage client budget in React
 - [Arthur's invest Bank](https://homologation.artur.finance/price) in React-Typescript
 - Balenciaga, Apps for manager in React, create app to order list of items, and tools to generate Qr code for special event.
+- [Sncf Dashboard](https://www.10h11.com/10h11-concoit-le-plus-grand-dashboard-europe/), participate of the creation of 10 dashboard with PowerBI in HTML, Css, and JavaScript

 <br><br>